List of East Tennessee State Buccaneers head football coaches

 The East Tennessee State Buccaneers college football team represents the East Tennessee State University as a member of the Southern Conference (SoCon).
 The Buccaneers competes as part of the NCAA Division I Football Bowl Subdivision.
-The program has had 19 head coaches since it began play during the 1920 season.
-Since December 2021, George Quarles has served as head coach at East Tennessee State.
+The program has had 21 head coaches since it began play during the 1920 season.
+Since December 2024, Will Healy has served as head coach at East Tennessee State.